shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/30-assets.md

 ## Using custom assets

-If you want to use custom assets, please put thouse assets here:
+If you want to use custom assets, please put those assets here:
 ​
 ```
 # PluginRoot